 2. Prohibited Matters

-- Preventing the passage of the climbers and hikers on the course without consideration to them
+- Preventing the passage of the hikers on the course without consideration to them

 - Intentionally going off the trail